magdanolde/Ecommerce-Product-Page/README.md

 Users should be able to:

 * View the optimal layout depending on their device's screen size
-* See hover states for all interactive elements on the page
+* See hover states for interactive elements on the page
 * Open a lightbox gallery by clicking on the large product image
 * Switch the large product image by clicking on the small thumbnail images
 * Add items to the cart